-Attendance

-Participants are required to:
+Attendance Participants are required to:

-- actively participate in all online courses by completing required readings and assignments on a timely basis - post questions and reflection on discussion boards - participate in live chats and webinars

-Grading and Tests

-Each participant will be required to complete a pre-test at the beginning of the program, a midterm and a post-test at the end of the program.
+- actively participate in all online courses by completing required readings and assignments on a timely basis - post questions and reflection on discussion boards - participate in live chats and webinars Grading and Tests Each participant will be required to complete a pre-test at the beginning of the program, a midterm and a post-test at the end of the program.
 Participants enrolling in graduate credits through the University of San Diego will be required to write a paper at the end of each course.
 Paper guidelines will be given at the beginning of each course.

-Course Textbook & Materials

-Overcoming Dyslexia, by Sally Shaywitz, M.D. (must be purchased separately)

-All DTI course materials will be provided online.

-School supply materials needed for tutoring sessions will be the responsibility of the program participant. (ie: binders, lined paper, index cards, pencils, markers, etc)

-Computer and Technology Requirements
+Course Textbook & Materials Overcoming Dyslexia, by Sally Shaywitz, M.D. (must be purchased separately) All DTI course materials will be provided online.
+School supply materials needed for tutoring sessions will be the responsibility of the program participant. (ie: binders, lined paper, index cards, pencils, markers, etc) Computer and Technology Requirements Internet access Your computer must have the ability to view PowerPoint presentations, download pdf and word documents.
+Head set for webinars. (optional) Camera to videotape a minimum of two 50 minute tutoring sessions for the required practicum.

-Internet access

-Your computer must have the ability to view PowerPoint presentations, download pdf and word documents.

-Head set for webinars. (optional)

-Camera to videotape a minimum of two 50 minute tutoring sessions for the required practicum.

-7424 Jackson Drive, Suite 1B San Diego, CA 92119 619-517-0683 dyslexiaspec@gmail.com www.dyslexiatraininginstitute.org

-Education Changes Everything

 Enrollment & Fees

-Participants must enroll and pay the non-refundable registration fee at least one week before the first day of the certification program.
-The first day of the certificate program is January 12, 2015.
+Participants must enroll and pay the non-refundable registration fee at least two weeks before the first day of the certification program.
+The first day of the certificate program is June 13, 2016.

 Steps to enrollment: